namsral/multipass/README.md

 Extending
 ---------

-_Exting Multipass by implementing the UserService interface._
+_Extending Multipass by implementing the UserService interface._

 The current __something they own__ is the users email address and access tokens are sent to this address.
 But the __something they own__ can also be a mobile number which can receive SMS messages, or a connected device which can receive Push notifications, chat messages and many more.
 By implementing the UserService, shown below, Multipass can be extended to support other _user handles_ which can identify and notify users.